jax112x/CRCFront/README.md

 ## Overview

 A webpage hosted on AWS that tracks and displays the number of visitors.
-This repository is the for the frontend files.
+This repository is for the frontend files.
 You can find the repository for backend files [here](https://github.com/jax112x/CRCBack).

 ## Architecture